Julia Hahn

 Julia Aviva Hahn (born April 1, 1991) is an American writer and political advisor.
-She currently serves as Assistant Secretary for Public Affairs at the United States Department of Treasury.
-She previously served as Deputy White House Communications Director in the first Trump administration.
+She previously served as Assistant Secretary for Public Affairs at the United States Department of Treasury during the second Trump administration and Deputy White House Communications Director in the first Trump administration.

 Early life

 Hahn was born to a Jewish family, and grew up in Beverly Hills.
 She attended Harvard-Westlake School in Los Angeles.
-Her grandfather is Harold Honickman, the head of a successful soft-drink bottling company, who in 2002 was estimated to be worth $850 million.

-Hahn attended the University of Chicago, studying philosophy.
+Hahn then enrolled at the University of Chicago where she earned a Bachelor of Arts in philosophy.
 While a student, she also studied in Paris.
 Hahn's senior thesis at the University of Chicago was on "issues at the intersection of psychoanalysis and post-Foucauldian philosophical inquiry".

 Career

 Hahn started her career as producer for The Laura Ingraham Show, eventually becoming executive producer of the show.
-Hahn then became press secretary for Virginia Congressman Dave Brat.
+Hahn then became press secretary for Virginia Congressman Dave Brat, who gained national prominence for defeating House Majority Leader Eric Cantor in a 2014 primary election.
+Former White House strategist Steve Bannon credited Hahn with playing a significant role in "plotting the Dave Brat campaign."

-In 2015, Hahn began working at Breitbart News as a writer.
-During her tenure at Breitbart, she wrote headlines such as "Republican-Led Congress Oversees Large-Scale Importation of Somali Migrants."
-She followed Steve Bannon to the White House, becoming his deputy policy strategist.
-She remained in the White House after Bannon's departure.
+In 2015, Hahn began working at Breitbart News as a writer, where she wrote on immigration and trade policy.
+Following Bannon's appointment as White House Chief Strategist, Hahn joined the Trump administration in January 2017 as a special assistant to the president and deputy policy strategist.
+She remained in the White House after Bannon's departure and until the end of Trump's first term.
 In August 2020, Hahn served as Deputy White House Communications Director.
+She also served as Director of Rapid Response and Surrogate Operations.
 According to The New York Times, on entering the White House at age 25, Hahn's financial disclosure forms indicate she had some $1.5 million in stocks including investments in PepsiCo and the State of Israel Bond, as well as a Custodial Bank Account for minors containing between $500,000–$1 million.

-In August 2020, The New York Times reported that Hahn compiled White House Press Secretary Kayleigh McEnany's briefing binder for her White House press briefings.
+In April 2017, Hahn was named Washingtonian's "40 Under 40" list stating, "in three years, Hahn has cemented her status as a conservative-media fixture."
+She was described by the Washington Post as "Steve Bannon's right-hand woman" and the New Yorker called her "Bannon's Bannon."
+Ann Coulter described Hahn as "the most wonderful, brilliant, kind principled human being I've ever met."
+In August 2020, the New York Times reported that Hahn prepared the briefing binder with talking points and counterarguments for White House Press Secretary Kaleigh McEnany.
+In McEnany's memoir, she noted Hahn would prepare her before press briefings.

+In October 2020, Hahn helped lead the White House's communication strategy for the confirmation of Supreme Court Justice Amy Coney Barrett, working with the White House Counsel's office.
 In January 2021, Hahn was hired to U.S. Senator Bill Hagerty's staff, where she served as Deputy Chief of Staff for Communications.

-In February 2025, she was appointed to the United States Department of Treasury by Secretary Scott Bessent.
-She currently serves as Assistant Secretary for Public Affairs.